thorchain/docs/developers/thorchain-code-base.md

 ## Getting Super Powers

-Becoming a super hero is a fairly straight forward process:
+Becoming a super hero is a fairly straightforward process:

 ```
 $ give me super-powers